hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-proxy-node.md

 		# ringos view-ring -f /root/ring-building/container.builder

 	**Recommendation**:

-* Remove a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
+	Remove drives gradually using a weighted approach to avoid degraded performance of the Swift cluster.
 The weight will gradually decrease by 25% until it becomes 0%.
 The initial weight is 75.

-5.Set weight of the disk for `account.builder` and `container.builder`files.
+5. Set weight of the disk for `account.builder` and `container.builder`files.

     		# ringos set-weight -f account.builder -s d<device> -w <weight>
     		# ringos set-weight -f container.builder -s d<device> -w <weight>

-6.Re-balance the ring.
+6. Re-balance the ring.

     	# ringos rebalance-ring -f account.builder
     	# ringos rebalance-ring -f container.builder

-**Note**: You must wait for min&#095;part_hours before another re-balance succeeds.
+	**Note**: You must wait for the time specified by `min_part_hours` before another re-balance succeeds.

-7.List all the Swift nodes.
+7. List all the Swift nodes.

 		# ringos list-swift-nodes -t all

-8.Copy `account.ring.gz`  and  `container.ring.gz` files to all nodes.
+8. Copy `account.ring.gz`  and  `container.ring.gz` files to all nodes.

     	# ringos copy-ring -s /root/ring-building/account.ring.gz -n <Swift nodes IP address>
     	# ringos copy-ring -s /root/ring-building/container.ring.gz -n <Swift nodes IP address>
 <!---
 The following sample displays the output of the above command:

 		Copied ring /root/ring-building/container.ring.gz onto 192.0.2.25--->

-9.Repeat steps from **5 - 8** with the weights set to 50, 25, and 0 (w= 50, 25, 0).
+9. Repeat steps from **5 - 8** decreasing the weight by 25 each time; set the weight to 50, 25, and finally 0 (w= 50, 25, 0).
 These steps should be repeated until the weight becomes 0 for each disk.

-10.Verify the `account.ring.gz`  and `container.builder` files.
+10. Verify the `account.ring.gz`  and `container.builder` files.
     	# ringos view-ring -f /root/ring-building/account.builder
     	# ringos view-ring -f /root/ring-building/container.builder

 ##Removing disk from the ring {#remove-disk-from-ring}